Socialist Labor Party (Australia): Socialist Labor Party

 The party was founded by the Australian Socialist League in 1901 to contest the Australian federal election of 1901.
 The party nominated six candidates (known as the "Socialist Six") for the Senate seats of New South Wales: Andrew Thomson, James Moroney, Harry Holland, James Morrish, John Neil, and Thomas Melling.
 None of the candidates came close to winning a seat.

 The Socialist Labor Party is credited with introducing the Industrial Workers of the World to Australia and establishing its first branch in 1908.

 In January 1920, the party merged with the Industrial Socialist Labor Party, which had broken away from the Labor Party in 1919, retaining the name Socialist Labor Party.
 The amalgamated Socialist Labor party ran in the 1920 New South Wales state election, with one of the members Percy Brookfield winning the seat of Sturt as a Socialist candidate.
 Brookfield had the balance of power in the assembly following the election but was murdered the following year.
 Several months before his death, in February 1921, Percy and several other members split from the Socialist Labor Party and reformed the independent Industrial Labor Party, citing they were "dissatisfied with the manner in which the affairs of that party have been carried on".
 Michael Considine, Labor member for Barrier in the federal House of Representatives from 1917, joined the Socialist Labor Party in 1920 after his expulsion from the ALP, and unsuccessfully contested the seat of Darling for the party in 1922 as an Industrial Labor candidate.

-Support for the party rapidly diminished after the ALP adopted the Socialist Objective in 1921, with many members returning to the ALP and others joining the newly founded Communist Party of Australia founded in the same year.
+Support for the party rapidly diminished after the ALP adopted its socialist objective in 1921, with many members returning to the ALP and others joining the newly founded Communist Party of Australia founded in the same year.
 Unlike many other socialist organisations, the Socialist Labor Party rejected the unity conferences which led to the Communist Party, labelling it as "a front for capitalist spies".
 The party survived into the 1940s, under the leadership of E.E.
 Judd.

 The party was re-established at a significantly smaller size in 1961, and maintained writing its newspaper The People until the 1970s.